GENERAL

 • Pediatrics + Infection of Children

-• Radio diagnostics And Radiotherapy
+• Radio Diagnostics and Radiotherapy

 • Public Health And Administration + Medical Informatics + Automated Management Systems In Public Health